 It’s a common misconception that the object class rankings for SCPs are intended to represent how dangerous the object is, with Safe objects being the least dangerous and the most useful.
 SCP-643 is a good example of why “Safe” doesn’t always mean, well, “safe.”

 These chocolates don’t make me question reality too much—hence the lower existential crisis rating—and they may not be seen as the best SCP out there to most, but they do manage to make one of my favorite desserts just a little bit less appetizing.
-And that’s good enough for me.
+That’s good enough for me.

 What It Does: Crystallizes anything that touches it